taxonomicallyinformedannotation/tima/README.md

 Rscript inst/scripts/run_app.R
 ```

-This command will open a small app you can access by entering the following address into your browser: <http://localhost:3838>
+This command will open a small app in your default browser.

 ### Docker